-You need to minimize the amount of time required for the query to return data.
+You need to minimize the amount of time required for gueries that use data from TB1 and TBL2 to return data.

-- A. Create clustered indexes on TBL1 and TBL2. - B. Create a clustered index on TBL1.Create a nonclustered index on TBL2 and add the most frequently queried column as included columns. - C. Create a nonclustered index on TBL2 only. - D. Create UNIQUE constraints on both TBL1 and TBL2.
-Create a partitioned view that combines columns from TBL1 and TBL2. - E. Drop existing indexes on TBL1 and then create a clustered columnstore index.
+- A. Create clustered indexes on TBL1 and TBL2. - B. Create a clustered index on TBL1.

+Create a nonclustered index on TBL2 and add the most frequently queried column as included columns.

+- C. Create a nonclustered index on TBL2 only. - D. Create UNIQUE constraints on both TBL1 and TBL2.

+Create a partitioned view that combines columns from TBL1 and TBL2.

+E. Drop existing indexes on TBL1 and then create a clustered columnstore index.

 Create a nonclustered columnstore index on TBL1.

-Create a nonclustered index on TBL2. - F. Drop existing indexes on TBL1 and then create a clustered columnstore index.
+Create a nonclustered index on TBL2.

+- F. Drop existing indexes on TBL1 and then create a clustered columnstore index.
 Create a nonclustered columnstore index on TBL1.
 Make no changes to TBL2. - G. Create CHECK constraints on both TBL1 and TBL2.

-Create a partitioned view that combines columns from TBL1 and TBL2. - H. Create an indexed view that combines columns from ${\tt TBL1}$ and ${\tt TBL2}.$
+Create a partitioned view that combines columns from TBL1 and TBL2.

+H. Create an indexed view that combines columns from TBL1 and TBL2.